 Loma Linda University Medical Center is a major teaching center serving San Bernardino and Riverside counties.
 In addition to its large population of referred patients, the medical center is also a Level 1 trauma center for the region, comprehensive stroke center, STEMI receiving center, and a tertiary care center for high-risk obstetrics and neonatal intensive care.
 An extension houses the Loma Linda Cancer Center and the Proton Treatment Center for cancer therapy.
 Patients in the medical center are available for medical student, resident, and fellowship training.

 Loma Linda University Children's Hospital

-Loma Linda University Children's Hospital provides a single, centralized location where newborns, infants, and children can receive comprehensive medical care.
+Loma Linda University Children's Hospital provides a single, centralized location where newborns, infants, and children can receive comprehensive and emergent medical care.
 Being seen at a comprehensive center for children's health care assures parents and their children that all aspects of the child's health will be closely monitored and understood.
 Loma Linda University Children's Hospital staff—pediatric nurses, physicians, surgeons, anesthesiologists, radiologists, and other professionals—work together to assure that every patient receives the highest possible quality of medical attention.

 The organization of a children's hospital also means that the hospital staff is chosen from among people who are specially trained and have a deep interest in children's health care.
 Every Loma Linda University Children's Hospital employee is highly skilled in dealing with children and has made the care of children a personal priority.
 The children's hospital is known as "the place for little faces."